 In my world, “x” is a variable, always larger than 1.

+I traveled a lot.
+For ten years my parents cut our daily expenses to give me tours around the world.
+Speaking little English, riding a motorcycle, sleeping in tents, I traveled through New Zealand, Iceland, Sri Lanka, Kenya and numerous wonderlands.

+United World College has captivated me as much as the novelties on my journeys.
+In UWC, I met people from all over the world, some I’ve been to, some I’ve never heard of.

+I learned from my Afghan roommate how their country is suffering from upheavals; how she’d watched her friends dying, and how fortunate she feels about being able to study here.
+I also learned about different religions.
+I greeted all the vegetarians around me.
+I joined forces with the LGBTQ movement.

-Coming to Pearson, my world becomes bigger than ever.
+Coming to Pearson, my understanding for physics was deepened.

 Living at the ocean, the mystery of the ocean arouses my intellectual curiosity for marine science.
-By examining and monitoring the marine species in our local environment, from Coccolithophores to Canada goose, I have become aware of the real problem our generation is facing: marine plastics, ocean acidification, biodiversity loss… They become so close and so real to me when I witness, with my own eyes, the entangled sea lions and fishing lines at the bottom of the ocean.
+By examining and monitoring the marine species in our local environment, from Coccolithophores to Canada goose, I’ve become aware of the real problem our generation is facing: marine plastics, ocean acidification, biodiversity loss… They become so close and so real to me when I witness, with my own eyes, the entangled sea lions and fishing lines at the bottom of the ocean.

 Being the only non-white in the diving team, I manage to endure the freezing ocean water in order to monitor the underwater biodiversity and help with ocean cleanup.